Discover how best to get around Vienna and whether you’ll be needing sunscreen or snow shoes while you do.

 Airport connections

-Of course, being an airport, it’s (obviously) still hooked up conveniently to road, rail, and bus systems.
+Of course, the airport is still hooked up conveniently to road and rail systems.

-For the record, trains from central stations get you there or back in as little as 16 minutes.
-And a car journey to/from the centre can take 20-25 minutes in good traffic.
+Trains from central stations get you to the airport or back in as little as 16 minutes.
+And a car journey to/from the centre can take under 30 minutes in good traffic.
 (Though traffic through the city centre can rarely be described as good.)

 Sightseeing tours

-For city-wide sightseeing routes, you might try one of the two popular hop on hop off bus services or a hybrid bus and virtual reality tour.
+For city-wide sightseeing routes, try one of the two popular hop on hop off bus services.

 Using your feet

-You have 23 Vienna districts to explore in total, and the city provides a useful online map for residents and visitors alike (or just use Google).
+You have 23 Viennese districts to discover, and the city provides a useful online map for residents and visitors alike (or just use Google, of course).

-The small size of the historical centre makes it easy enough to walk around, but with Viennese driving habits you might need some tips on how to cross the road safely.
+The small size of the historical centre (essentially the first district) makes it easy enough to walk around, but with Viennese driving habits you might need some tips on how to cross the road safely.

 Using your bicycle